cloudnativeessentials/kubernetes-essentials-devweek-2024/README.md

 🔥  Successfully deleted all profiles
 ```

 🎉 Thank you for completing this workshop.
-You have successfully deployed a containerized app in a Pod, then in Deployment, updated the app, scaled the app up and down, exposed the app to outside the cluster.
+You have successfully deployed a containerized app in Kubernetes in multiple ways, updated the app, scaled the app up and down, exposed the app to outside the cluster.